openflighthpc/flight-console-webapi/README.md

-# Flight Console WebAPI
+# Flight Console API

 A web API to provide browser access to an interactive terminal console.

 ## Overview

-Flight Console WebAPI is a web API that in conjunction with [Flight Console Webapp](https://github.com/openflighthpc/flight-console-webapp) provides browser access to an interactive terminal console session within HPC environments.
+Flight Console API is a web API that in conjunction with [Flight Console Webapp](https://github.com/openflighthpc/flight-console-webapp) provides browser access to an interactive terminal console session within HPC environments.